kishorenc/road/README.md

 #Road - route helper for Express

 A route helper for express that allows you to map routes, controllers and views by following logical conventions.
 See example application for use cases.
-You need express 2.x and ejs available to run the example.
+You need Express 3.x or Express 2.x and ejs available to run the example.

 ##Installation

 	npm install road

+## Express 3.x

+The following guide is for Express 3.x.
+If you using Express 2.x, please refer to the `0.3` branch for instructions.

 ##Features